The Best Tide Pools in Hawaii for Kids: A Local Mom's Guide to Nature's Free Aquariums

 Poipu Beach

-The rocky areas on either side of Poipu Beach have tide pools at low tide.
-The south shore of Kauai tends to be drier and sunnier, so this is a good option even when the north shore is rainy.
-Monk seals occasionally haul out on the beach here -- keep 50 feet of distance and enjoy the sighting from afar.
+The rocky shoulders on either side of Poipu have pools at low tide.
+South Shore stays drier and sunnier, so this is a good rainy-North-Shore-day plan B. Hawaiian monk seals haul out here sometimes - 50 feet of distance, no flash photos, they're endangered.

 What You Will Find

-Hermit crabs -- small crabs living in borrowed shells.
-Watch them walk across the pool floor and occasionally switch shells.
+Hermit crabs - tiny tenants in borrowed shells.
+Watch them stomp around and occasionally swap homes.

-Small fish -- wrasses, blennies, gobies, and juvenile reef fish dart through the pools.
-A waterproof camera lets kids document what they find.
+Small fish - wrasses, blennies, gobies, juvenile reef fish.
+A waterproof camera lets the kids run their own marine biology project.

-Crabs -- sally lightfoot crabs scuttle across the rocks, and small rock crabs hide in crevices.
-Fast and fun to spot.
+Crabs - sally lightfoots scuttle across rocks, rock crabs hide in cracks.
+Fast little hooligans.

-Eels -- moray eels sometimes lurk in deeper tide pools.
-Keep fingers out of dark crevices.
+Eels - moray eels lurk in the dark cracks of bigger pools.
+Fingers out of crevices.
+Always.

 When to Go